-To date no court has held unenforceable any of the arrangements adopted in B3's clearinghouse, CSD or TR activities in accordance with the applicable laws and procedures.
+To date no court has held unenforceable any of the arrangements adopted in B3's clearinghouse, CSD or financial assets and OTC derivatives TR activities in accordance with the applicable laws and procedures.

 Key Consideration 5 - An FMI conducting business in multiple jurisdictions should identify and mitigate the risks arising from any potential conflict of laws across jurisdictions.